abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_mouse_handling/py_mouse_handling.rst

             else:
                 cv2.circle(img,(x,y),5,(0,0,255),-1)

 Next we have to bind this mouse callback function to OpenCV window.
-In the main loop, we should set a keyboard binding for key 'm' to toggle between rectangle and curve.
+In the main loop, we should set a keyboard binding for key 'm' to toggle between rectangle and circle.
 ::

     img = np.zeros((512,512,3), np.uint8)